gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy got her legs underneath her, biting back a whimper as pain lanced through her knee again.
-She had to help Ignacio.
+She had to help Edson.
 She had to run,
 but there was nowhere to go
 and she'd be lucky if she could walk.

 *Crack!
 Crack!
 Crack!*
-Ignacio's rifle jumped a little with each shot.
+Edson's rifle jumped a little with each shot.
 Iffy heard an indistinct shout of surprise—inducted or not, the Marines were human enough to swear.
-Ignacio rolled sideways back into the lee of the outcrop as shots peppered the ground where he'd been lying.
+Edson rolled sideways back into the lee of the outcrop as shots peppered the ground where he'd been lying.

 "Stay there!" he snapped as Iffy started to rise.